Book Character Name Ideas: 90+ Names by Genre

 Zara Voss-7

-The hyphenated number suffix suggests a clone lineage or generation marker—a naming convention that instantly signals a future where identity is manufactured.
-The sharp "Voss" grounds her humanity while "7" raises unsettling questions about versions 1 through 6
+The hyphenated number suffix suggests a clone lineage or generation marker, pointing to a future where identity can be manufactured.
+The sharp "Voss" keeps the name human, while "7" raises questions about versions 1 through 6

 - 2